atulmy/fullstack-javascript-architecture/README.md

 ## About
 Using JavaScript for full-stack has always been a challenge especially with architecting various pieces of the application, choosing technologies and managing devOps.
 This project provides a base for typical project consisting a Landing Website, Web and Mobile Applications, API service and easy deployment of various services.
 This project uses a microserice architecture where all individual project runs as a service (container).
-Testing and code linting is not in the scope of this project at the moment.

 ## Core Structure